-One of the best things about owning an aquarium is aesthetic splendor.
-It’s relaxing to sit and watch a fish tank, especially if populated with tropical marine life.
+Sitting and watching a fish tank is relaxing, especially if populated with tropical marine life.
 Hermit crabs can add even more color and pizzazz to an aquarium.

-Life can be quite dull in a tank for underwater animals.
-This is especially prominent in tropical marine life.
-These fish or crabs are used to swimming free, encountering other wildlife.
-Pairing these two species will replicate wild living as much as possible.
+Life can be quite dull in a tank for underwater animals, especially tropical marine life.
+Fish and hermit crabs are accustomed to swimming free where they’ll encounter other wildlife.

 What Are The Disadvantages of Pairing Fish with Hermit Crabs?

-Just like their terrestrial counterparts, marine hermit crabs molt.
-This is the process of shedding an exoskeleton while a new one grows.
-Young hermit crabs under this process regularly.
-Older crustaceans will molt roughly every 18 months.
+Molting is the process of shedding an exoskeleton while a new exoskeleton grows.
+Young hermit crabs undertake this process regularly, and older hermit crabs will molt every 18 months.

 - Become shy and lethargic

-- Turn a duller color, usually gray
+- Turn a dull color, usually gray

 - Eat more than usual